Kari Myyryläinen

 Kari Myyryläinen (born 22 October 1963) is a Finnish former professional racing cyclist.
 He won the Finnish national road race title in 1983, 1985 and 1986.
 He also competed at the 1984 and 1996 Summer Olympics.
+Myyryläinen is recognized as Finland's first professional cyclist.
+Throughout his career, he achieved multiple Nordic Championship medals and dozens of Finnish national titles, in addition to his Olympic and World championship appearances.